OCA/website/website_odoo_debranding/readme/USAGE.rst

-#.
-Go to your home page.
+By default the option is enabled, so no additional configuration is needed.
-#.
-Enable or disable *Customize > Footer Copyright > Remove Odoo Promotional
+You can always control the visibility in `Website > Customize > Brand Promotion > Remove Odoo Promotional Link`
-   Link* at your will.
-It should be enabled by default.